 The mucous membrane that makes up the vaginal corona may be tightly or more loosely folded.
 It may be slightly pink, almost transparent, but if it is thicker it may look a little paler or whitish.
 The vaginal corona may resemble the petals of a flower, or it may look like a jigsaw piece or a half-moon.
 It may be insignificant or even completely absent at birth.
 The vaginal corona may tear or thin out during exercise, masturbation or tampon use, or during other forms of vaginal penetration.
 Because of this, no one can look at a vaginal corona and know whether a person has had vaginal intercourse, or even whether she has masturbated.”

-Historically, virginity and purity has been a bigger issue for women than it ever has been for men.
-Even in modern day society, that rings true.
-When you look at the Wikipedia page for “virginity,” you find a section labeled “Culture,” and under that, there are 7 sub-sections one of which is “Female Virginity,” which is 9 paragraphs and separated into two sub-sub-sections.
+Historically, virginity and purity have been a bigger issue for women than it ever has been for men.
+Even in modern-day society, that rings true.
+When you look at the Wikipedia page for “virginity,” you find a section labeled “Culture,” and under that, there are seven sub-sections, one of which is “Female Virginity,” which is nine paragraphs and separated into two sub-sub-sections.
 Immediately after, there is “Male Virginity,” which is two paragraphs long and starts with the sentence, “Historically, and in modern times, female virginity has been regarded as more significant than male virginity; the perception that sexual prowess is fundamental to masculinity has lowered the expectation of male virginity without lowering the social status.”

-So now for my opinion… virginity became a term that was used as a way to control women and make them feel that their worth was dependent on a man.
+So now, my opinion: virginity became a term that was used as a way to control women and make them feel that their worth was dependent on a man.
 There’s no way to change how society viewed it in the past, but we do need to accept that virginity is nothing more than a social construct with an unclear definition.

 Today, virginity is still used to control women and empower men.
 The more sex men have, the better.
 The more sex women have, the less respect they get when they’re out in the world.
 This is obvious in the use of hashtags such as #NoHymenNoDiamond.